 If you’re a new or expecting parent shopping for baby products, you may feel that your little bundle needs their own of everything — including lotion.
 Your baby’s ultra-sensitive skin has a myriad of different demands that adult skin simply doesn’t.

 For starters, baby skin is thinner and loses water faster, which causes it to dry out quicker and more easily, explains Papri Sarkar, MD, a dermatologist in Boston, Massachusetts.

 “In addition, children less than 5 years old have more permeable skin, meaning that things can pass more easily both into and out of it, which can lead to more skin reactions than adult skin,” she says.

-When it comes to selecting a lotion for your baby, it pays to be choosy.
-That’s why so many parents are turning to natural baby lotions that contain far less harsh or irritating chemicals and ingredients.
+When it comes to selecting a lotion for your baby, it helps to be choosy.
+That’s why so many parents are turning to natural baby lotions: They don’t contain synthetic chemicals in their products.

-There’s no federal regulation over what is or isn’t considered “natural” when it comes to skin care.
-This, Sarkar explains, is because most over-the-counter skin care products (except for sunscreen) are considered cosmetics.
+There’s no federal regulation over what is or isn’t considered natural when it comes to skin care.
+This, Sarkar explains, is because most over-the-counter skin care products (except for sunscreen, though it’s advised that babies under 6 months shouldn’t use sunscreen!) are considered cosmetics.

 “Any brand can use the term ‘natural’ if they feel there is one ingredient in their recipe that is naturally derived,” Sarkar says.

 The best way to navigate the seemingly endless baby lotion options on the market is to seek out brands that keep things simple and avoid harsh ingredients that may irritate infant skin.